 From stress-relief to pain-reduction, the medical and personal results can change someone’s life infinitely for the better.
 However, cannabis can still be a vice for some people.
 Whether it be from extended use, the development of an extreme tolerance, you utilize cannabis in an unhealthy manner, or you’re simply getting ready to apply for a new job, it’s always important to take care of yourself and be responsible with your cannabis use.
-If you’re considering taking a break from cannabis to reduce your tolerance, or thinking of just making a lifestyle change, check out some of these awesome resources to help you out!
+If you’re considering taking a break from your vape or dab rig to reduce your tolerance, or thinking of just making a lifestyle change, check out some of these awesome resources to help you out!

 1. /r leaves